Shopping Cart Migration Tools

 Running a data migration process often has to overlap with day-to-day operations of your business.
 This option works for businesses that don’t want to close up store operations to keep sales coming in.
 In most cases this is possible.
 But if an overlap migration will cause issues in the migration process, then it would be good to inform clients ahead of time that the store will be down for a period for maintenance.

-In Western continents, B2B ecommerce sales account for 14% of the whole B2B market.
+In Western continents, B2B ecommerce sales account for a significant portion of the whole B2B market.
 Handling migrations with B2B ecommerce could be a bit of a challenge given that you’ll be dealing with repeat clients that depend on recurring orders.
 This is especially true in cases where you provide services that people need in regular supply like raw materials (food ingredients, construction materials, etc).

 Oversee and audit